R-Owino/100DaysofALXSE/Day 16-18/Calculate Complexity.md

 </p>

 5. <u>Logarithmic complexity</u>
-<p>Logarithmic complexity mixes both linear and exponential complexities i.e inputs increase exponentially while time/space taken to execute the algorithm grow linearly.
+<p>In logarithmic complexity, the algorithm halves the size of the input in each step.
+As the inputs increase exponentially, time/space taken by the algorithm increase linearly.
+THis makes it more efficient than linear complexity.
+Binary search is a classic example of logarithmic time complexity where at every step, the algorithm breaks the list into half until it finds the desired element.
 <figure>
     <img src="../assets/logarithmic.png" alt="log complexity" style="width:50%; height:50%">
     <figcaption>Logarithmic Complexity</figcaption>